 Patrick Bitature starts by appreciating Mutebi for cultivating a discipline of saving.
 He says that saving is an important aspect of success in the future because you can’t invest if you haven’t saved.

 “The discipline, the benefit of learning how to save early… foregoing something for today so that tomorrow can be better… that mindset is excellent,” Bitature adds.

-According to him, since Mutebi and his colleagues are still students, they shouldn’t take a risk with their money with “high risk activities like money lending”.
+According to him, since Mutebi and his colleagues are still students, they shouldn’t bet their money on “high-risk activities like money lending”.

-Though high-risk ventures always have high returns, he says at their level they may not get the time to put into monitoring their money.
-And, he adds, “safety of your savings” is crucial.
+Though high-risk ventures always have high returns, he says at their level they may not get the time to put into monitoring the money.
+And, he cautions, “safety of your savings” is crucial.

 Invest a million shillings in some of these ideas